 On the other hand, it’s much easier to build links to content pages like blog posts, articles, resources, stories, lookbooks and helpful tools.
 Even better, they often attract natural mentions!

 Let’s imagine you’re the creative director for beauty brands such as Clinique, MAC, Bobbi Brown and Smashbox.
 How might you leverage content marketing in your blog strategy?

 Your ideal customer isn’t just interested in shopping for makeup.
 They also crave information about new techniques and beauty inspiration.
 So your content marketing efforts could include:

 - A “top products for dry skin” blog post

 - And much more…

-Content marketing offers a prime opportunity to highlight your brand’s expertise on the topics your target audience cares.
+One of the many benefits of content marketing is that it highlights your brand’s expertise on the topics your target audience cares.
 That’s not just great for prospective customers, but also SEO.